fregante/on-off/README.md

-on(document.body.children, 'click', hello) // add to array or NodeList of elements elements on('a', 'click', hello) // add to multiple elements via selector
+on(document.body.children, 'click', hello) // add to array or NodeList of elements elements on('a', 'click', hello) // add to multiple elements via selector on('a', 'click touchstart', hello) // add multiple listeners at once

 function hello () {
   console.log('hello!')